JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

   fun vectorResource(resource: DrawableResource): ImageVector {...}
   ```

-Here's an example of how you can access images in your compose code:
+Here's an example of how you can access images in your Compose Multiplatform code:

 ```kotlin
 Image(